Quantum querying based on multicontrolled Toffoli gates for causal Feynman loop configurations and directed acyclic graphs: Efficiency assessment

 \section{Efficiency assessment}

-In this section we assess the efficiency of the current quantum algorithm by comparing the implementation results with the quantum algorithm and the multiloop topologies analysed in Ref.~\cite{Ramirez-Uribe:2021ubp}.
-These multiloop topologies are depicted in Fig.~\ref{fig:Topologies1} considering one edge in each set.
+In this section we assess the efficiency of the proposed quantum algorithm by comparing the implementation results with the quantum algorithm and the multiloop topologies analysed in Ref.~\cite{Ramirez-Uribe:2021ubp}.
+These multiloop topologies are depicted in Fig.~\ref{fig:Topologies1} considering one edge in each edge set $s_i$.
 The results are summarised in Table~\ref{tab:comparative} which displays the number of qubits required for the implementation, the theoretical quantum circuit depth, the related mixing angle and the number of causal configurations.

-The columns of total number of qubits and quantum circuit depth have two numbers: the first one gives the data on the current approach and, the second one the information of the algorithm using binary clauses.
-The remaining columns are: the initial mixing angle, an indicator for the appropriate selection of the iteration number and the number of causal states found by the algorithm.
-From Table~\ref{tab:comparative}, we observe that in all cases the initial mixing angle is close to $\pi/6$, suggesting the application of one iteration only; from the fifth column we have that the value of the mixing angle after the first iteration approaches to $\pi/2$, the desired probability amplification; with $\sin^2(\theta_t)\sim 1$.
+The columns of total number of qubits and quantum circuit depth have two numbers: the first one gives the data on the current approach and, the second one the information of the quantum algorithm using binary clauses.
+The remaining columns are: the initial mixing angle, an indicator for the appropriate selection of the iteration number and the number of causal states.
+From Table~\ref{tab:comparative}, we observe that in all cases the initial mixing angle is close to $\pi/6$, suggesting the application of only one iteration; from the fifth column we have that the value of the mixing angle after the first iteration approaches $\pi/2$, leading to the optimal probability amplification, $\sin^2(\theta_t)\sim 1$ with $t=1$.